 Promoting Innovation Through the Assessment of Changes in Fresh Water Ecosystem Services

 Members of the research team of the European water research project DESSIN, a four-year EU-funded FP7 project, published an article in the GAWT Magazine.
 Authored by Gerardo Anzaldua, Sarah Beyer and Manuel Lago from Ecologic Institute, Nadine Vanessa Gerner and Issa Nafo from the Emschergenossenschaft and Sebastian Birk from the University of Duisburg-Essen, the article provides insights on key findings and presents the evaluation framework developed during the project.
-The article is available for download.

 The project DESSIN demonstrates and promotes innovative solutions for water scarcity and water quality related challenges for the implementation of the European Water Framework Directive (WFD).
 The overall aim of the project is to demonstrate how innovative solutions in the water cycle can enhance the services provided by freshwater ecosystems and therefore increase the benefits and attached values that are derived from them.